CsillaFarkas/ParetoPick-R/README.md

 * min_components & max_components

 # Missing/Nice to have
-* Plot last tab: status message so user knows the plot is happening!
+* Plot last tab: status message so user knows the plot is being rendered!!
 * fully variable control of min and max, currently the lowering of min when max is lowered does not work
 * Front page needs some more explanation
-* Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities
+* Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities incl. info on weather management or structural
-* Klaipeda: bigger collection of management vs. structural nswrm implemented in OPTAIN
 * Klaipeda: other variables to consider in the PCA
 * Correlation Analysis: output largest accepted correlation, maybe in bold in table
 * deviations_step is currently the default value
 * explain the effects of high correlation
-* write tag$style all in one